WintonCentre/python-fuzzy-plots/README.md

 - y: y-axis median values in a list.
 - ci95p: Upper values of 95% confidence interval in a list.
 - ci95n: Lower values of 95% confidence interval in a list.
 - fuzz_n: The number of colour levels used to indicate the likely value as a density.
-Takes an integer value between 0-150.
+Takes an integer value between 1-150.
+Recommend least 15 to make make colour changes smooth.

 ### Standard error chart